 The next stop was the amazing Villa Taranto.
 I had no idea just how much I would love my visit to these beautiful gardens.

-After purchasing my ticket (€ 9.00) and taking a look at the map of the gardens (which I studied a bit on the way there) I started out on the main path.
+After purchasing my ticket (€ 9.00) and taking a look at the map of the gardens, I started out on the main path.
 I was very fortunate to meet a lovely older couple from England who travel the world to see rare flowers as I entered the dahlia maze.
 They shared tons of info with me and pointed out important flowers I might have ignored.
 I walked with them for about 15 or 20 minutes.
-I did run into them again a bit later when looking at the most amazing flower that captured my attention.
+I ran into them again a bit later when looking at the most amazing flower that captured my attention.
 Even they did not know anything about this flower.
 I also met two girls from Russia and a nice French family during my tour of the gardens.